-TD Ameritrade delivers the ultimate trading package.
-Highlights include $0 stock and ETF trades, fantastic trading platforms, excellent market research, industry-leading education for beginners, and reliable customer service.
+TD Ameritrade delivers $0 trades, fantastic trading platforms, excellent market research, industry-leading education for beginners, and reliable customer service.
 This outstanding all-around experience makes TD Ameritrade our top overall broker in 2021.

 Top Takeaways for 2021

-After spending five months testing 15 of the best online brokers for our 10th Annual Review, here are our top findings on TD Ameritrade:
+After spending three months testing 11 of the best online brokers for our 11th Annual Review, here are our top findings on TD Ameritrade:

 - Get up to $375 and trade commission-free with TD Ameritrade.
 Open Account

 On November 25th, 2019, Charles Schwab announced it was acquiring TD Ameritrade in an all-stock transaction valued at approximately $26 billion.
 The deal closed on October 6th, 2020.
 At the time of closing, the combined company housed roughly $6 trillion in assets and 28 million brokerage accounts.